Watch this video for some innovative ways to improve the function and look of your kitchen, including:

 Up to 40% of a homes heat loss or gain is due to leaks.
 Insulating the attic is only the start.
 You need to make sure all gaps around windows and doors are sealed.
 The areas around plumbing pipes, as well as heating and cooling lines also need to be sealed.

-I have to admit I love the granite insert.
+Allen Lyle: I have to admit I love the granite insert.
 Great idea.
-But the very best trick I learned is when you’re talking to a homeowner, I can raid the refrigerator.
+But the very best trick I learned is when you’re talking to a homeowners, I can raid the refrigerator.

 Danny Lipford: You see what I’ve got to put up with here.
 Hey, from Joe, Jodi, hungry Allen, I’m Danny Lipford, we’ll see you next week.

 Improving your home’s curb appeal helps the look and the value.
 Next week, a look at a big transformation.